nickjones39/openml-to-prov/README.md

 ## Features

 - **Scalable corpora**: Four modes from ~2 MB to ~2+ GB for compression research
+- **OpenML-CC18 core**: Built on the official curated classification benchmark suite
-- **Multi-suite support**: CC18, CC21, and regression benchmark tasks
+- **Extended coverage**: Additional classification and regression tasks for scale
 - **Provenance fidelity**: Conforms to the W3C PROV data model
 - **Reproducibility**: Environment and parameter capture included
 - **Per-fold granularity**: Separate train/predict/evaluate chains for each CV fold